This is it. This is the one. This is my favorite pinball machine of all time.

-To that last point, getting this game involved the most “nooooooo!” moment of my time in this hobby, which was selling my Addams Family pinball machine (itself a total steal that I pulled off back in 2004).
-I also had to lean on a favorable tax return and pinch several pennies.
-I’ll get you back someday, Addams Family.
+Funds were tight in 2012, so acquiring this game involved the most “nooooooo!” moment of my time in this hobby, which was selling my Addams Family pinball machine (itself a total steal that I pulled off back in 2004) while leaning on a favorable tax return.
+I’ll get you back someday, Addams Family!
 You’ll see… *edit: it happened!

 After being pointed to a pretty smoking deal on Denver’s Craigslist (I think the game itself originally came from South Dakota), I was able to get this “holy grail” game in my collection.
-This is one that I’m fully aware I will never have back if I sell it, so unless something crazy happens, it’s a permanent fixture in my arcade.
+Barring some sort of wild unforeseen event, this is a permanent fixture in my lineup.

 As far as modifications, I’ve added a Color DMD, a Laseriffic topper, LED lighting (including slingshot spotlights and LED strips at the top of the playfield and under the apron), mirror blades, undercab lighting, leg protectors, a “Rock Me” launch button, and a plasma disk mod.